-Prerequisite: One year of band experience at the middle or high school level or permission of the band director

-This course is designed to develop each student's ability to perform alone and with others a varied repertoire of Instrumental Music.
-Students will develop their solo and ensemble performance skills, their fundamental knowledge of music, and their overall musicianship, through rehearsing and performing Concert Band, and Solo literature as well as technical studies.
+Prerequisite: One year of band experience at the middle or high school level or permission of the band director performance skills, their fundamental knowledge of music, and their overall musicianship, through rehearsing and performing Concert Band, and Solo literature as well as technical studies.
 Students enrolled in HS Band will have Band every other day all year, lessons during school, as well as performances both during and beyond the school day are a requirement of this course.
 This includes Concerts, festivals, NYSSMA Solo Festival, Band Competitions, the Sherburne Pageant of Bands, and others, Band members also have the opportunity to audition for and perform with the HS Jazz Band, Marching Band, All-County Music Festivals, NYSSMA Area All-State Music Festivals, All-State, DrumLine and other select ensembles.
 Grades are based on consistent effort and growth, participation, and performance in ensemble rehearsals, performances, weekly lessons, playing tests, and other evaluations.
 This course, taken for two years, may be used to meet the New York State Arts requirement for graduation.